mr-nart/Kingmaker/NPCs/Jaethal.md

 Extremely pale skin, raven black hair.
 Very reserved and pensive.
 Wears a dark robe and *carries a wrapped bundle?*

 ## Motivations
-Seeks to found "a place hwere one can make a home for themselves and be left alone."
+Seeks to create "a place where one can make a home for themselves and be left alone."

 ## Affiliations
 -